Oflucoder/termuxwm/README.md

 git clone [https://github.com/jgh/jgmenu.git](https://github.com/jgh/jgmenu.git)
 cd jgmenu
 make
-# Using the full path is safer than $PREFIX
+# Using the full path is safer than $PREFIX for jgmenu.
 make install PREFIX=/data/data/com.termux/files/usr
 cd ..

 Usage

-Open the termux-x11 application.

 Run the startup script from the Termux console:

-./start_vnc.sh
+termux-x11 -xstartup "./start_vnc.sh"

+Open the termux-x11 application or

-Connect with a VNC client (e.g., RealVNC Viewer) to localhost:5900 (or your device's IP address).
+Connect with a VNC client (e.g., RealVNC Viewer on phone or TigerVNCviewer on PC) to localhost:5900 (or your device's IP address).

 Configuration